amit9614/python_gcd/README.md

 # python_gcd
-Greatest Common Factor of two number using python
+Greatest common divisor of two number using python